nikasimovich/3a19/_projects/social-web.md

 In the essay [Learning Trails](https://dreammachine.substack.com/p/learning-trails), Leo Shaw writes, “Given the sheer volume of content that fills digital spaces, we might think about attention using metaphors of environmental stewardship: building trails, remediating damaged landscapes, prescribing burns, packing out our trash.”
 By thinking through analog and digital forms of hypertext, we can design new methods of reading and interacting online.

 ### Task
 Create a social network that uses the phone as the primary entry point.
 This does not have to be a mobile application, and should consider how networks are created outside of devices.
+You can use a prototyping tool (like Invision) or build a responsive website.